kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/iOS_GetStarted.md

 ---
 layout: page
-title: Get Started for iOS
+title: Getting Started with the SDK in iOS Applications
 subcat: iOS Version 3.0
 weight: 292
 ---